Ending a charity - What to do with what's left

 - apply any surplus to a charitable purpose, consistent with their rules document; and

-- let us know through removing the charity from the Charities Register through the charity’s dashboard(external link).
+- let us know through removing the charity from the Charities Register through your charity's online account.